-Certain conditions can affect the urinary system.
-Various lower urinary tract symptoms can occur.
+Specific conditions can impact the urinary system, leading to various lower urinary tract symptoms.
 These can be unpleasant and sometimes even embarrassing.

-Urinary urgency is a relatively common problem.
-It leads to frequent urination.
-The patient will also find that they have a consistent urge to urinate.
-The condition has several potential causes.
+Urinary urgency is a commonly experienced issue causing frequent urination.
+Patients may experience a consistent urge to urinate.
+The condition may stem from various potential causes.
 It can affect both men and women.
-In men, problems with the prostate often lead to these symptoms.
+In men, issues with the prostate frequently contribute to these symptoms.

-We take a look at what urinary urgency is.
+We examine what constitutes urinary urgency.
 We also consider symptoms, causes, and how the condition can be treated.

 What Is Urinary Urgency?

-Urinary urgency is sometimes also referred to as frequent urination.
+Urinary urgency is occasionally synonymous with frequent urination.
 This is not a condition on its own.
 Instead, urinary urgency is rather considered a symptom.
 Several conditions may lead to the development of urinary urgency as a symptom.

 The main sign of urinary urgency tends to be a consistent urge to urinate.
 The patient may feel that their bladder is not emptying completely.
 The patient will feel like they have to urinate again shortly after urinating.

-There are times were urinary urgency would not cause serious problems.
+There are instances where urinary urgency may not lead to significant issues.
 In such a case, a few simple remedies and strategies may be used as treatment options.
 The patient will usually be able to continue with their daily life like they normally do.